fish-shop/install-plugin-manager/README.md

 Using a `main` branch reference in your workflow is _not_ recommended as this branch may include breaking changes intended for the next major release.

+## Other GitHub actions

+A number of related composite actions are also available from the [fish-shop](https://github.com/fish-shop) 🐟.
+Check them out:

+* [fish-shop/syntax-check](https://github.com/fish-shop/syntax-check) - A GitHub action for syntax checking fish shell files
+* [fish-shop/install-plugin](https://github.com/fish-shop/install-plugin) - A GitHub action for installing fish shell plugins

 ## License
 `fish-shop/install-plugin-manager` is provided under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).